 Curriculum Planning Tools

-From our extensive experience working with schools, we know that the most successful Core Knowledge schools have well documented curriculum and instructional plans.
+From our extensive experience working with schools, we know that the most successful Core Knowledge schools have well-documented curriculum and instructional plans.
 To help you effectively and collaboratively plan, we created the Core Knowledge Domain Planner, an online tool for creating, editing, and storing your school's curriculum plan, maps, units, and lesson plans.

-In addition to the Domain Planner, we offer the following free templates below, as well as professional development workshops to support schools with effectively developing and refining these curriculum planning documents.
+In addition to the Domain Planner, we offer the following free templates below, as well as professional development workshops to support your effective development and continued refining of these curriculum planning documents.

 The first step in the curriculum planning process is to define for each grade level, which Core Knowledge domains will be taught and when.
 The Foundation has developed a Curriculum Plan Sample/Template that defines the recommended sequencing and pacing of topics.
 Use this sample as a springboard to assist in the ordering and pacing of domains.